emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

 Global MQTT configuration parameters.

-Global MQTT configuration.<br/>The configs here work as default values which can be overridden in <code>zone</code> configs
+Global MQTT configuration.<br />The configs here work as default values which can be overridden in <code>zone</code> configs

 **mqtt.idle_timeout**